leonp84/code-institute-project-2/README.md

 ![JSHint Results](assets/images/readme-images/readme-jshint-snippet.webp)

 ### Lighthouse Testing

 The site was tested with Google Lighthouse using Chrome Developer Tools and the results for index.html are shown below.

 ![Lighthouse Test Results](assets/images/readme-images/readme-lighthouse-test.webp)

 ### Bugs

-With the building and deployment of a more data intensive app such as an interactive to do list, squashing bugs formed a major part of the development journey.
-Some of the more prominent bugs encountered during testing are outlined below.
-All bugs have been fixed.
+- Building and deploying a more data-intensive app, such as an interactive to-do list, involved resolving numerous bugs, which formed a significant part of the development journey.
+Below are some of the more prominent bugs encountered during testing, all of which have been fixed.

--	JSHint initially showed many, many warnings (over 300).
-The majority of these were missing semicolons, for instances where I did not properly assign variables.
-All were fixed
+- Initially, JSHint showed many warnings (over 300).
+The majority of these were missing semicolons, particularly in instances where variables were not properly assigned.
+All issues were addressed and resolved.

--	CSS Jigsaw validator identified wrong input text (`display: flex 1 auto`) and unused CSS properties which I previously implemented but was no longer used.
-They were removed and the display property updated to simply `display: flex`.
+- The CSS Jigsaw validator identified incorrect input text (`display: flex 1 auto`) and unused CSS properties that I had previously implemented but were no longer necessary.
+These were removed, and the display property was updated to simply `display: flex`.

--	The HTML validator reported wrong `<id>` usage where I accidentally assigned the same `id`to multiple elements.
+- The HTML validator reported incorrect `<id>` usage, where I accidentally assigned the same id to multiple elements.
 I switched to using classes instead.

--	The ability to edit the text of an existing item proved the trickiest to implement.
-I initially tried using popup boxes (prompts) but wanted to avoid them and ended up allowing for in-line editing by using JavaScript to replace the existing text field with a transparent, borderless text input.
-This feature probably took the most debugging and testing to get right.
-Getting JavaScript to accept the new text item (of the recently created text field) took time to get right.
+- Implementing the ability to edit the text of an existing item proved to be the trickiest task.
+Initially, I attempted to use popup boxes (prompts) but wanted to avoid them.
+Eventually, I enabled in-line editing by using JavaScript to replace the existing text field with a transparent, borderless text input.
+This feature required extensive debugging and testing to get right.
+Ensuring JavaScript accepted the new text item (of the recently created text field) took considerable time to achieve.

--	Getting the various user functions such as ‘Sort’ or ‘Clear’ to work required lots of debugging.
-This meant printing the main Array (on which the to do list items are based) to the console and going through the functions step by step to check where errors were creeping in.
+- Debugging the various user functions such as 'Sort' or 'Clear' required thorough testing.
+This involved printing the main Array (on which the to-do list items are based) to the console and meticulously going through the functions step by step to identify any errors.

--	The text input accepted any input, including black spaces.
-This was when I started implementing text validation as described above.
+- Initially, the text input accepted any input, including blank spaces.
+To address this, I implemented text validation as described above.

--	I later realised that editing the text of an existing item allowed users to bypass text validation, so had to implement the same validation process used for new items, also for existing items being edited.
+- I later realized that editing the text of an existing item allowed users to bypass text validation.
+To address this, I implemented the same validation process used for new items, also for existing items being edited.

--	The text input (still) accepts an input consisting of a continuous string of letters without spaces.
-This led to the text display in the to do list breaking the design, with the text bleeding out of bounds, into the background.
-For this the CSS `overflow: hidden`property was implemented.
+- The text input still accepted an input consisting of a continuous string of letters without spaces.
+This caused the text display in the to-do list to break the design, with the text bleeding out of bounds into the background.
+To address this issue, the CSS overflow: hidden property was implemented.

--	The Hover functionality was initially implemented on all screen sizes which let to weird visual indicators when buttons were clicked on mobile.
-This was solved using a Media Query.
+- Initially, the Hover functionality was implemented on all screen sizes, which resulted in odd visual indicators when buttons were clicked on mobile devices.
+This was resolved using a Media Query.

--	The Information Box popup initially was tied to the `<main>`tag which meant it covered the header when the screen vertical size was very long.
-To solve this I tied its positioning to the header itself, instead of to the `<main>`tag.
+- Initially, the Information Box popup was tied to the `<main>` tag, which caused it to cover the header when the screen vertical size was very long.
+To solve this issue, I tied its positioning to the header itself instead of to the `<main>` tag.

 ## Deployment